 Notable People

-Joan Nathan: Writer, Jewish Cooking, and Cultural History
+Joan Nathan: Jewish Food Writer and Culinary Historian

 Plenty of food writers teach recipes.
 Joan Nathan built a public career by treating recipes as evidence.

-That distinction is what makes her worth keeping in the library.
+That distinction is what gives her a place in the library.

 Nathan matters because she turned Jewish cooking into a way of thinking historically.
 In her work, dishes are never just dishes.
 They are traces of immigration, adaptation, religious practice, aspiration, grief, hospitality, and argument.